 This post will show you how to mount an NFS share into a container.
-We will explore mounting an NFS to the container via Portainer and Docker Compose.
+Then, we will explore mounting an NFS to the container via Portainer and Docker Compose.
 It is truly super easy to do!

 Off course!
-You can mount your NFS to the host, and then mount the host’s NFS folder into the container.
-But, this method can be avoided.
+You can mount your NFS to the host and then mount the host’s NFS folder into the container.
+But, you can avoid this method.
 Mounting the NFS directly to the container avoids a manual NFS mount on the host and/or using the /etc/fstab.

 Create an NFS Volume Using Portainer

 Click on the ‘Volumes’ menu item and the ‘Add Volume’ button.

 Next, you need to specify the following options:

 - The name of the NFS volume you want to use in the container.

 - The driver configuration must be set to ‘local’.

 - address of the NFS server you wish to use.
 You can use a DNS name or IP address.